Evan Meek: Baltimore Orioles

-Meek signed a minor league deal with the Baltimore Orioles in February 2014.
+On February 5, 2014, Meek signed a minor league contract with the Baltimore Orioles.
 After a strong spring training, he made the Opening Day roster.
 On May 2, he was optioned to the Triple-A Norfolk Tides.
 He was recalled on May 15, and then designated for assignment on May 16.
 Instead, the next day Meek was optioned back to Norfolk.
-On May 28, he was assigned outright to Norfolk.
-On September 25, 2014, Meek gave up a walk-off single to New York Yankees hall-of-famer Derek Jeter in Jeter's final game at Yankee Stadium.
-Subsequently, it was also Meek's last game in the MLB.
+On May 28, he was sent outright to Triple-A Norfolk Tides.
+He had his contract selected to the major leagues again on June 6.
+On September 25, Meek gave up a walk-off single to New York Yankees future hall-of-famer Derek Jeter in Jeter's final game at Yankee Stadium.
+Subsequently, it was also Meek's last game in MLB.
+He was again sent outright to Triple-A Norfolk Tides on October 29.
+He elected free agency after the season on November 3.